Working at Heights: Ladders, Scaffolds, and Leading Edge Exposures

 Leading Edge and Floor Openings

-Leading edge work is dynamic.
-The protected area moves as decking, formwork, roofing, or structural steel advances.
-Crews can unintentionally step from a protected zone into an active edge because the work line changes during the shift.
-Controlled access zones, warning lines, safety monitors where allowed, guardrails, covers, restraint systems, and personal fall arrest systems must be matched to the actual work.
-Covers over holes must be capable of supporting expected loads, secured against displacement, and clearly marked so they are not mistaken for scrap.
+Leading edge work is dynamic: the protected area moves as decking, formwork, roofing, or structural steel advances.
+Crews step from a protected zone into an active edge because the work line changed during the shift.
+Controlled access zones (CAZ), warning lines, safety monitors where allowed, guardrails, covers, restraint, and personal fall arrest must be matched to the actual task.
+Hole covers must support at least twice the maximum intended load, be secured against displacement, and be marked HOLE or COVER so they are not mistaken for scrap.

-Material movement can create a separate height exposure.
-Bundles staged near edges, loose fasteners on decks, and tools carried while climbing all increase the chance that a worker will lose balance or drop an object onto crews below.
+Material movement creates a separate exposure.
+Bundles staged near edges, loose fasteners on decks, and tools carried while climbing all increase the chance a worker loses balance or drops an object on crews below; toeboards, screens, debris nets, and barricaded danger zones address the struck-by side.

 Field Checks for the CHST

-• Verify the access method matches task duration, materials, and body position.
+- Verify the access method matches task duration, materials, and required body position.

 A practical CHST does not only ask whether fall protection exists.
 The better question is whether the worker can perform the task without defeating it.
 If the answer is no, the plan needs revision before production pressure turns a known exposure into an incident.